 Project overview

-Amendments to the OCP are being undertaken in 2025 to address the following three key objectives:
+Amendments to the OCP are being undertaken in 2025 to achieve the following three key objectives:

 1. Meet new Provincial housing legislative requirements.
 This includes reviewing and updating, as required:

-• Housing policies respecting types of housing needs in Whistler.
+• Housing policies respecting the provincial classes of housing need.

-3. Implement housekeeping updates, including minor text and mapping discrepancies, that have been identified since the initial OCP adoption in 2020.
+3. Implement housekeeping amendments.
+This includes addressing minor text and mapping discrepancies, that have been identified since the initial OCP adoption in 2020.

 Project Context